 The Look of True Piety

-When reading the Tanach, we often read with rose colored glasses.
+When reading about our great Torah personalities in the Tanakh, we often read with rose-colored glasses.
 We project an idealized image on to its leading characters.
-We create a picture of piety in our mind that stems from how our society portrays piety to us from our earliest youth.
-Black hat and coat, knitted versus velvet kippah, beard or clean-shaven, swaying in prayer, and seizing on every rabbinic stringency are just a few of the more stereotypical descriptors.
+We create a picture of piety in our mind from our earliest youth that stems from how society portrays piety to us.
+Some of those features include a black hat and coat, a velvet kippah instead of a knitted one, a bearded rather than a clean-shaven man, a person swaying in prayer, and someone who seizes on every rabbinic stringency.

-He gains his release from prison only after no one else in the Egyptian kingdom can interpret two disturbing dreams of Pharaoh.
-But it is after this event that we see the final emergence of Joseph as the great Jewish leader.
-Although Joseph rightly attributes the dream and its dire interpretation to God, it is left up to him to devise a plan to save all those affected by the pending catastrophe.
-On this point God is silent and does not tell Joseph what to do.
+He gained his release from prison only after no one else in the Egyptian kingdom could interpret two disturbing dreams of Pharaoh.
+It is after this event that we see the final emergence of Joseph as the great Jewish leader.
+Although Joseph rightly attributes the dream and its dire interpretation as a message from God, once Joseph accepted the appointment of Viceroy of Egypt by Pharaoh, it is left up to him to devise a plan to save all those affected by the pending prophetic catastrophe.
+On this point, God is silent and does not tell Joseph what to do.

-As depicted by the Torah outlined above, Joseph was hardly a tzadik or righteous person.
-He was a leader and innovator.
-He was a visionary, with creative and imaginative intellect.
+As depicted by the Torah outlined above, in the common view, Joseph was hardly a tzadik or righteous person.
+He was a leader and brave not falsely modest, shy, or the type to back away.
+He was an innovator and visionary, with creative and imaginative intellect.
 His insights were revolutionary.
 Yet he was also a pragmatist and used all of his talents to implement a plan to save the entire Egyptian empire.
-For his plan to be successfully implemented, it would demand tremendous self-discipline on the part of all citizens throughout the Egyptian society.
+For his plan to be successfully implemented, it would demand tremendous self-discipline on the part of all citizens throughout Egyptian society.
 As viceroy, Joseph would have to make tough decisions.
 While being fair he would also have to be stern and at times uncompromising.

 True piety comes from absolute honesty.
-Joseph realized for his development and perfection he had to undo all of his earlier attitudes and relationships with his family.
+Joseph realized for his development and perfection he had to undo all of his earlier attitudes and relationships with his family and reshape them.
 He realized his growth as a human being was at stake.
 In bestowing this name on his son, Joseph is expressing his gratitude to God for placing him in difficult situations where he could overcome unruly parts of his personality.
-While at first Joseph failed in these situations, he emerged from these trials and tribulations a very different person then when he entered.
+While at first Joseph failed in these situations, he emerged from these trials and tribulations a very different person than when he entered.
 Only now could he take the appropriate steps, if presented, to play a role in God’s divine plan to create the nation of Israel.

 Rabbi Robert Kaplan